ntlind/forecastframe/README.md

 ## Have feedback?

 We'd love to hear it!
-Send us your thoughts at hello@quantilegroup.com
+Send us your thoughts at nick@quantile.app.